-It is expected that a graduate student will obtain at least a B in all courses attempted.
+It is expected that a graduate student will obtain at least a B in all courses.
 Georgia Tech's policy is that a student must have at least a 2.7 GPA for graduating with an MS degree and a 3.0 for a Ph.D. degree.
-If a student receives 2 or more grades less than a B, especially in a given semester, it will influence his/her end-of-the-year evaluation.
+If a student receives grades less than a B, it will influence his/her end-of-the-year evaluation.